Our Infertility Specialists

 Dr. Moore will primarily see patients at our Pleasant Grove and Sandy offices and will assist at our other locations.

-Dr. Sessions earned his BS degree in Biology and Chemistry in 1999, and his MS (2004) and Ph.D.
-(2012) in Animal Science from Utah State University.
-After completion of his Ph.D., Dr. Sessions worked as a Research Assistant Professor in the Department of Animal, Dairy, and Veterinary Sciences at Utah State University (USU).
-He taught laboratory based biotechnology courses for both undergraduate and graduate students in addition to being a member of the USU somatic cell nuclear transfer team.
+Benjamin R Sessions, PhD, ELD/TS, is the Scientific Director of RCC and the Idaho IVF Center Laboratory Supervisor.
+Dr. Sessions earned his BS in Biology and Chemistry in 1999, and obtained his MS (2004) and PhD (2012) in Animal Science from Utah State University.
+After completion of his PhD, Dr. Sessions worked as a Research Assistant Professor in the Department of Animal, Dairy, and Veterinary Sciences at Utah State University where he taught laboratory based biotechnology courses for both undergraduate and graduate students in addition to being a member of the USU somatic cell nuclear transfer team where he assisted in producing clones of cattle, sheep, goats, and mules.

-Dr. Sessions wanted to use his knowledge and experience to help patients obtain their dreams of having a family and as a result joined RCC in 2014.
-He is a member of the American Society of Reproductive Medicine (ASRM) and the European Society of Human Reproductive and Embryology (ESHRE).
+Dr. Sessions desired to use his knowledge and experience to assist patients in obtaining their dreams of having a family and as a result joined RCC in 2014.
+He is a member of the American Society of Reproductive Medicine (ASRM), and the European Society of Human Reproductive and Embryology (ESHRE), and is also a member of the College of Reproductive Biology (CRB) administered through the American Association of Bioanalysts’ (AAB).
+Dr. Sessions helped design and establish the Idaho IVF lab in 2016 and has provided the embryology and andrology support for the Idaho IVF batches.